chchen59/Battery-State-Predictor/README.md

 ## Result
 Because the NuMaker-X-M55M1D does not include battery current, voltage, or temperature sensing modules, the project uses part of the dataset to infer the SOH/SOC estimation values and then calculates the MAE against the actual values in the dataset.
 A smaller MAE is better.
 The inferred result should be close to the values described in [Model Architecture](scripts/model/README.md) (SOH: 0.0422(4.22%), SOC: 0.0218(2.18%)).

-Open a terminal program such as TeraTerm, and set the USB serial port to 115200:8-n-1.
+Open a terminal program such as TeraTerm, and set the USB serial port to `baud rate 115200`, `8 data bits`, `no parity` and `1 stop bit`.
 The result is shown below.

 ![inf_result](./pictures/inference_result.png)